-- 2.0.1 The pilot must be alone in the glider, and the OO must certify that this was the case. - 2.0.2 Each NAC should keep a register of badge flights it has validated. - 2.0.3 In addition to the use of IGC-approved FRs, position for the Silver and Gold badges may be verified with NAC-approved GPS position recorders for flights made within that NAC's area of authority.
+- a.
+The pilot must be alone in the glider, and the OO must certify that this was the case. - b.
+Each NAC should keep a register of badge flights it has validated. - c.
+In addition to the use of IGC-approved FRs, position for the Silver and Gold badges may be verified with NAC-approved GPS position recorders for flights made within that NAC's area of authority.
 See Appendix, Chapter 4.